 - 1.1 The application site is an area of land housing garages on a 1960's Council housing development in St Neots.
-Some of the dwellings have since transferred to the ownership of Places for People (previously HHP, Luminus & Chorus Homes) following the transfer of the District Council's housing stock in the year 2000. - 1.2 In terms of constraints the site is not within a Conservation Area, there are no Listed Buildings in the immediate vicinity and no protected trees.
+Some of the dwellings have since transferred to the ownership of Places for People (previously HHP, Luminus & Chorus Homes) following the transfer of the District Council's housing stock in the year 2000.
+This site is to the north-east of number 157 Duck Lane. - 1.2 In terms of constraints the site is not within a Conservation Area, there are no Listed Buildings in the immediate vicinity and no protected trees.
 The site lies within Flood Zone 1 though does have a greater than 75% risk of surface water flooding.

-- 1.3 This application seeks permission to demolish twelve garages and to erect two, 2-bedroom semi-detached dwellings along with seven parking spaces, four for the two dwellings and three allocated spaces. - 1.4 Officers have scrutinised the plans and have familiarised themselves with the site and surrounding area. - 1.5 Given the nature of the development, though not specifically required, officers have taken the cautious approach of displaying a site notice in the vicinity of the site to ensure that any interested parties were fully aware of the proposals. - 1.6 During the lifetime of the application revised plans have been received, re-consultations have been carried out with the Town Council, relevant consultees, neighbours and other interested parties accordingly. - 1.7 The application is one of 14 similar applications in this area which have been submitted to the District Council for consideration.
+- 1.3 This application seeks permission to demolish six garages and to construct two 3-bedroom semi-detached dwellings.
+In addition, two parking spaces are provided for each dwelling, ten allocated spaces and 4 visitor spaces. - 1.4 Officers have scrutinised the plans and have familiarised themselves with the site and surrounding area. - 1.5 During the lifetime of the application revised plans have been received, where necessary, re-consultations have been carried out with the Town Council, relevant consultees, neighbours and other interested parties accordingly. - 1.6 Given the nature of the development, though not specifically required, officers have taken the cautious approach of displaying a site notice in the vicinity of the site to ensure that any interested parties were fully aware of the proposals. - 1.7 The application is one of 14 similar applications in this area which have been submitted to the District Council for consideration.